gazebosim/gz-ionic/highlights.md

     </collision>
     ```

-- [Support specifying plugins in SDF files without overriding default
+- [Support specifying plugins in SDFormat files without overriding default
   plugins](https://github.com/gazebosim/gz-sim/pull/2497) and [gz-gui#631](https://github.com/gazebosim/gz-gui/pull/631)

   - In prior Gazebo versions, if a user specified a server plugin at the